THE LYNN SUTTON BRIDGE RAILWAY

 The M&GN took control of the Lynn Sutton Bridge line, as well as the Peterborough, Wisbech, and Bourne lines to the West, the Lynn Fakenham line, the Norwich city, Cromer, and Great Yarmouth lines, and the Melton Constable works and junction to the East.

-In 1958, a report by British Railways concluded that the M&GNJR was making no money and was duplicated with Wisbech, Peterborough, Norwich, and King's Lynn all having other stations in their towns supported by different railway companies.
-In early 1959, most of the M&GN was closed down, with some small parts still open for freight use.
-The only parts of the M&GN still in use are Cromer station, formerly Cromer Beach station, and West Runton stations, with Sheringham and Weybourne still in use as part of the North Norfolk Railway.
+In 1958, a report by British Railways concluded that the M&GNJR was making no money and was redundant, as Wisbech, Peterborough, Norwich, and King's Lynn all had other stations in their towns supported by different railway companies.
+In early 1959, most of the M&GN was closed, with some small sections remaining open for freight use.
+The only parts of the M&GN still in use are Cromer station, formerly Cromer Beach station, and West Runton station, with Sheringham and Weybourne still in use as part of the North Norfolk Railway.

 South Lynn.